stevenemanuel94/unsecured_payload/README.md

 The 0.001_Tue02Jul2024_12_42_nn.pth file is the trained neural network for inference.

-The images and dtd folders provide extures for the tray and boxes in the simulator.
+The images and dtd folders provide textures for the tray and boxes in the simulator.

 There are 3 main scripts: